xengeo/java-fundamentals/bites/14_spring_boot_bite.md

 #### Imports

-These are just like Python imports.
-For your controller, you needed some tools that are defined in the Spring Web dependency - `GetMapping` and `RestController`.
+For your controller, you needed to import some tools that are defined in the Spring Web dependency - `GetMapping` and `RestController`.

 #### Annotations